 Additionally to the properties needed in WUFI® Pro, WUFI® Plus simulations also require detailed building envelope data and information on internal loads, set points, ventilation, and mechanical systems.
 Building geometry input is supported by a built-in Building Wizard, or by geometry import from SketchUp® or gbXML (e.g., from Revit®).
 The user can custom-enter realistic daily usage and mechanical systems profiles through the user interface, or the user can employ built-in databases that store standard schedules, internal loads, and engineering system components.

 In WUFI® Plus, the user can choose between SI and US-IP units for data input, computation, and output of results.
-The WUFI® Plus user interface itself can be switched between the following languages: German, English, Polish, Italian, and Chinese.
+The WUFI® Plus user interface itself can be switched between the following languages: Chinese, German, English, Italian and Polish.
+The online help is currently only available in English.